sunnygirlzyq/Donglab.github.io/content/publication/1-All-solid-state tunable Bragg filters based on a phase transition material. Conference on Lasers and Electro-Optics (CLEO)/index.md

 ---
-title: 'All-solid-state tunable Bragg filters based on a phase transition material.
-Conference on Lasers and Electro-Optics (CLEO)'
+title: 'All-solid-state tunable Bragg filters based on a phase transition material.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here